jfrome1/NTW2029/src/content/docs/course-ntw2029/policies/gen-ai-policy.md

 The easiest way to download chat transcripts is to use ChatGPT in the [Firefox](https://www.mozilla.org/en-US/firefox/new/) browser with the [:ChatGPT Convdown](#x-convdown) extension.

 You can also use [:a different browser or GenAI tool](#x-different-tool), or you can copy and paste the chat transcript [:into a text file](#x-text-file).
-But you must make sure that the format matches [:the format used by the ChatGPT Convdown](../writing/formatting.md#GenAI-chats).
+But you must make sure that the format matches the format used by the ChatGPT Convdown.

 # :x text file